Death of Stevie Ray Vaughan: Aftermath

 Vaughan's death triggered an outpouring of grief around the world.
 The album Family Style, the only collaboration recorded with his brother Jimmie, was released in September 1990 and became Vaughan's best-selling non-Double Trouble album.
 On August 31, Vaughan was buried at Laurel Land Memorial Park in Dallas.
 Funeral services were held with over 1,500 people attending and 3,000 more outside the chapel.
 His fiancée, Janna Lapidus, and Jimmie and Martha Vaughan were in attendance.
 Among the other mourners were Clapton, Stevie Wonder, Buddy Guy, Dr. John, ZZ Top, Bonnie Raitt, Jackson Browne, and Nile Rodgers.

 Omniflight, the company that owned and operated the helicopter, was sued for negligence by Martha and Jimmie Vaughan.
 They claimed that pilot Jeff Brown operated the helicopter recklessly under visual flight rules (VFR) while in instrument meteorological conditions.
 The lawsuit ended in a settlement.
-The widows of Vaughan's bodyguard, Nigel Browne, and assistant tour manager, Colin Smythe, received more than $2 million in settlements.
+The widows of Clapton's bodyguard, Nigel Browne, and assistant tour manager, Colin Smythe, received more than $2 million in settlements.